brunopamplona/AbilifyRestAPIWithSpringBoot/README.md

 a repair service gig on the Abilify Platform.

 __
+# Abilify Rest API Implemented in Java Spring Boot
+# Hibernates and MySQL (BACKEND) React/Bootstrap/React Native (FRONTEND)

-This code base is the implementantion of a Spring Boot RestFull API for the Ability Marketplace platform.
+The code base is the implementantion of a Spring Boot RestFull API for the Ability Marketplace platform.
 The implementation,

 Is done using Hibernates, API-First & Domain Driven Design, Designed to Support Multiple front-end technologies &